coralstakepool/coral-stakepool-8ff38/content/pages/index.md

 sections:
   - type: hero_section
     title: Coral is a Cardano Stake Pool
-    subtitle: 50% of our profits go towards saving coral reefs
+    subtitle: 50% of profits donated to save coral reefs
     content: >
       Coral is a secure, high performance stake pool.
 With relays in data centers on 3 continents, we aim to support the Cardano network and use